-Accellera is the sole entity that may authorize the use of Accellera-owned certification marks and/or trademarks to indicate compliance with the materials set forth herein.
+Accellera is the sole entity that may authorize the use of Accellera-owned certification marks and/or trade-marks to indicate compliance with the materials set forth herein.

-Authorization to photocopy portions of any individual standard for internal or personal use must be granted by Accellera Organization, Inc., provided that permission is obtained from and any required fee is paid to Accellera.
-To arrange for authorization please contact Lynn Horobin, Accellera, 1370 Trancas Street #163, Napa, CA 94558, phone (707) 251-9977, e-mail lynn@accellera.org.
-Permission to photocopy portions of any individual standard for educational classroom use can also be obtained from Accellera.
+Authorization to reuse portions of any Accellera standard for any purpose other than internal or personal use must be granted by Accellera, provided that permission is obtained from and any required fee is paid to Accellera.
+To arrange for authorization please contact Lynn Bannister, Accellera, 1370 Trancas Street #163, Napa, CA 94558, phone (707) 251-9977, e-mail lynn@accellera.org.
+Permission to copy portions of an Accellera standard for educational or classroom use can also be obtained from Accellera.